A Predictive Non-Holomorphic Modular $A_4$ Linear Seesaw Framework Testable at DUNE: Results

-The middle panels show the allowed regions in the $\Delta m^2_{31}$–$\sin^2\theta_{23}$ plane.
+The panels in the second and third rows show the allowed regions in the $\Delta m^2_{31}$–$\sin^2\theta_{23}$ and $\Delta m^2_{21}$–$\sin^2\theta_{23}$ planes.
 The preferred ranges obtained from the model are consistent with the global oscillation analysis of NuFIT.
-Although $\sin^2\theta_{23}$ spans the interval $[0.4,0.6]$, the model exhibits a pronounced preference near $\sin^2\theta_{23}\simeq0.47$ for NO and $\sin^2\theta_{23}\simeq0.55$ for IO.
+The solar mass squared difference $\Delta m^2_{21}$ is constrained to a narrow range, approximately $[7.4 -7.6 ]\times10^{-5}\mathrm{~eV}^2$.
+Although, $\sin^2\theta_{23}$ spans the interval $[0.4,0.6]$, the model exhibits a pronounced preference near $\sin^2\theta_{23}\simeq0.47$ for NO and $\sin^2\theta_{23}\simeq0.55$ for IO.
 Degenerate solutions are observed in both orderings, reflecting the well-known octant degeneracy.
 The spread of the NuFIT-allowed region corresponds to the coexistence of lower and higher-octant solutions.
-The DUNE sensitivity projections demonstrate a substantial reduction of the allowed parameter space, indicating its capability to resolve the octant–hierarchy degeneracy.
+The DUNE sensitivity projections in the $\Delta m^2_{31}$–$\sin^2\theta_{23}$ plane demonstrate a substantial reduction of the allowed parameter space, indicating its capability to resolve the octant–hierarchy degeneracy.
 A non-negligible fraction of the model predictions overlaps with the $3\sigma$ DUNE sensitivity region.
+Since DUNE is not sensitive enough to the solar oscillation parameters, we have not explicitly shown the DUNE sensitivity contours in the $\Delta m^2_{21}$–$\sin^2\theta_{23}$ plane.